Cyclic quadrilateral: Pascal points

 ABCD is a cyclic quadrilateral.
-E is the point of intersection of the diagonals and F is the point of intersection of the extensions of sides BC and AD. $\omega$ is a circle whose diameter is the segment, EF.
-P and Q are Pascal points formed by the circle $\omega$.
+E is the point of intersection of the diagonals and F is the point of intersection of the extensions of sides BC and AD. ω is a circle whose diameter is the segment, EF.
+P and Q are Pascal points formed by the circle ω.

-Triangles FAB and FCD are similar.
+Triangles △FAB and △FCD are similar.

-Other necessary and sufficient conditions for a convex quadrilateral ABCD to be cyclic are: let E be the point of intersection of the diagonals, let F be the intersection point of the extensions of the sides AD and BC, let $\omega$ be a circle whose diameter is the segment, EF, and let P and Q be Pascal points on sides AB and CD formed by the circle $\omega$.
+Other necessary and sufficient conditions for a convex quadrilateral ABCD to be cyclic are: let E be the point of intersection of the diagonals, let F be the intersection point of the extensions of the sides AD and BC, let ω be a circle whose diameter is the segment, EF, and let P and Q be Pascal points on sides AB and CD formed by the circle ω.